Night Patrol (2025 film)

-Night Patrol is a 2025 American horror thriller film starring Jermaine Fowler, Justin Long, Freddie Gibbs, RJ Cyler, YG, Nicki Micheaux, Flying Lotus, Phil Brooks, and Dermot Mulroney.
-Directed by Ryan Prowsabout, the film is about an L.A. cop who must put aside his differences after finding a task force who harbor a secret that endangers the residents of the housing projects he grew up in.
+Night Patrol is an American horror thriller film directed and co-written by Ryan Prows.
+The film stars Jermaine Fowler, Justin Long, Freddie Gibbs, RJ Cyler, Keenon Jackson, Nicki Micheaux, Flying Lotus, Phil Brooks, and Dermot Mulroney.
+It follows an L.A. police officer who must put aside his differences after discovering a task force harboring a secret that endangers the residents of the housing project where he grew up.

+The film performed poorly at the box office and received generally negative reviews from critics and viewers, holding a 40% rating on Rotten Tomatoes and a 3.2/10 on IMDb.
+Many viewers found the film lacking despite the high-profile cast.

-It world premiered at Fantastic Fest on September 19, 2025, and is scheduled to be released in the United States on January 16, 2026, by RLJE Films.
+Produced by Phantom Four Films, it had its world premiere at Fantastic Fest on September 19, 2025, before releasing in the United States on January 16, 2026, by RLJE Films and Shudder.
+Night Patrol received generally unfavorable reviews from critics.